Pier 69 - Energy Star Recognized

 T-46 Lighting Project

 Along Terminal 46, the 630 older flood lamp fixtures have been replaced with 300 energy-efficient high-pressure sodium vapor lamps.
-The new high-mast, fully shielded lamps comply with International Dark-Sky Association guidelines that permit use of outdoor light for safety and security while reducing the negative effects of night lighting.
+The high-mast, fully shielded lamps comply with International Dark-Sky Association guidelines that permit use of outdoor light for safety and security while reducing the negative effects of night lighting.

 - High-mast lamps are expected to conserve about 1,200,000 kWh per year.